 DWELLING UNIT.
-A dwelling unit is any building or portion thereof having cooking facilities, which is occupied wholly as the home, residence or sleeping place of one (1) family, either permanently or transiently, but in no case shall a travel trailer, manufactured home, motor home, automobile chassis, tent or other portable building be considered a dwelling in a single-family, two-family or multiple family residential areas.
+A dwelling unit is any building or portion thereof having cooking facilities, which is occupied wholly as the home, residence or sleeping place of one (1) family, either permanently or transiently.
+A travel trailer, manufactured home, motor home, automobile chassis, tent, or other portable building is not a dwelling unit.
 In cases of mixed occupancy where a building is occupied in part as a dwelling unit, the part so occupied shall be deemed a dwelling unit for the purpose of this Ordinance and shall comply with the provisions thereof relative to dwellings.

-Section 17.01.33.
 ERECTED.
 Includes built, constructed, reconstructed, moved upon, or any physical operations on the premises required for the building.
 Excavations, fill, drainage, and the like shall be considered a part of erection.

-Section 17.01.34.
 ESSENTIAL SERVICES.
-The erection, construction, alteration or maintenance by public utilities or municipal departments or commission, of overhead, surface or underground gas, electrical, steam, or water, distribution or transmission systems, collection, communication, supply or disposal systems, including mains, drains, sewers, pipes, conduits, tunnels, wires, cables, fire alarm boxes, police call boxes, traffic signals, hydrants, towers, poles, electrical substations, gas regulator stations and other similar equipment and accessories in connection therewith, reasonably necessary for the furnishing of adequate service by such public utility or municipal department or commission or for the public health or safety or general welfare, shall be permitted as authorized or regulated by law and other ordinances of the Township of Hudson in any use district, it being the intention hereof to except such erection, construction, alteration, and maintenance from the application of this Ordinance.
+The erection, construction, alteration, or maintenance by public utilities or municipal departments or commission, of overhead, surface or underground gas, electrical, steam, or water, distribution or transmission systems, collection, communication, supply or disposal systems, including mains, drains, sewers, pipes, conduits, tunnels, wires, cables, fire alarm boxes, police call boxes, traffic signals, hydrants, towers, poles, electrical substations, gas regulator stations, and other similar equipment and accessories in connection therewith, reasonably necessary for the furnishing of adequate service by such public utility or municipal department or commission or for the public health or safety or general welfare, shall be permitted as authorized or regulated by law and other ordinances of the Township of Hudson in any use district, it being the intention hereof to except such erection, construction, alteration, and maintenance from the application of this Ordinance.

-Section 17.01.35.
 FAMILY.
-One (1) or more persons living together in one (1) dwelling unit and interrelated by bonds of marriage, blood, or legal adoption (additionally may include up to a total of three (3) persons not so related who are either domestic servants or gratuitous guests), comprising a single housekeeping unit (sharing one (1) kitchen facility for normal meal preparation – sink, oven, refrigerator); as distinguished from a group occupying a hotel, motel, boarding house, club, fraternity or sorority house, or tourist home.
-Every additional person or group of two (2) or more persons not related or included in the family as herein defined, shall be considered a separate family for the purpose of this Ordinance.
+A family means either of the following:

+An individual or group of two (2) or more persons related by blood, marriage, or adoption, including foster children and servants, together with not more than one (1) additional persons not related by blood, marriage, or adoption, living together as a single housekeeping unit in a dwelling unit; or

+A collective number of individuals domiciled together in one (1) dwelling unit whose relationship is of a continuing non-transient domestic character and who are cooking and living as a single nonprofit housekeeping unit.
+This definition shall not include any society, club, fraternity, sorority, association, lodge, organization, or group of students or other individuals whose domestic relationship is of a transitory or seasonal nature or for an anticipated limited duration of a school term or terms or other similar determinable period.
+Said definition shall not apply in instances of group care centers, or state licensed residential facilities as established under the Child Care Organizations Act (PA 116 of 1973, MCL 722.111).